Disneyland’s Apple Pie Caramel Apples

 Tips for Perfect Apple Pie Caramel Apples

-• First of all, you need to get good caramel.
+• Good caramel – First of all, you need to get good caramel.
 After trying a few cheaper varieties, I found Kraft caramel bits.
 They melt smoothly and you don’t have to spend an hour unwrapping caramels.
-If your caramel is too thick, you can add a little heavy cream to thin in down.
+If your caramel is too thick, you can add a little heavy cream to thin it down.

-• You can melt you caramels a variety of ways: You can microwave them, double boil them with hot water in a medium saucepan with the caramels in a bowl over the top, or you can melt them in a crockpot.
+• Melting caramel – You can melt your caramels in a variety of ways: You can microwave them, double boil them with hot water in a medium saucepan with the caramels in a bowl over the top, or you can melt them in a crockpot.
 However you cook them, be sure to stir frequently with a wooden spoon.

-• You can either go with melted white chocolate chips or white chocolate melting chocolates.
-The melting chocolates seem to get harder and chip off a little more, but it all tastes the same.
+• Melting chocolate – You can either go with melted white chocolate chips or white chocolate melts.
+The melting chocolates seem to get harder and chip off a little more, but it all does taste the same.

-• For the “crust” you can either use cinnamon flavored graham crackers, vanilla wafers, or you can get an actual pre-made pie crust, and add a little cinnamon and sugar and process it in a food processor.
+• Crust on apples – For the “crust,” you can either use cinnamon-flavored graham crackers or vanilla wafers, or you can get an actual pre-made pie crust, and add a little cinnamon and sugar and process it in a food processor.

-• When ready to eat, it is easiest to remove the center of each apple and cut into apple slices.
+• Cutting apples – When ready to eat, it is easiest to remove the center of each apple and cut into apple slices.
+Use a sharp knife to have crisp cuts.
+It can sometimes be tricky to cut through the chocolate and caramel layers.

 Frequently Asked Questions